nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 ---
 layout: post
 title: Earthquake Playthrough 01
+date: 2021-08-01 23:36:10
-subtitle: Practicing python with earthquake data from USGS libcomcat API
+description: Practicing python with earthquake data from USGS libcomcat API
 tags: [python, geology, earthquake, libcomcat, data, pandas, matplotlib, numpy, basemap, USGS]
 ---
 USGS provides a very useful API to their earthquake catalog called `libcomcat` which I think stands for [*library comprehensive catalog*](https://github.com/usgs/libcomcat).
 In this post, we will try to use `libcomcat` to get the earthquake dataset and make some data visualization from it.
-Hopefully, we can exercise a few python libraries while also learning a few interesting facts about earthquake.
+Hopefully, we can exercise a few python libraries while also learning a few interesting facts about earthquakes.

 # Using `libcomcat` to get our dataframe